timothyfraser/sysen/workshops/recitation_4_diagrams.md

 -  Residents tend to lose loaned books at a rate of 1 book per 100 days.
 -  The library system's supplier loses books at a rate of 1 book per 1000 days.

-1. What is the overall probability that the library system does NOT lose any books?
+1. What is the overall probability that the library system does NOT lose any books in a day?
 2. How does that probability change over 3 years?
 3. What is the average failure rate over the first year?
 Second year?
 Third year?